-It is the policy of the Company that no director, officer or other employee of the Company (or any other person designated by this Policy or by the Compliance Officer as subject to this Policy) who is aware of material nonpublic information relating to the Company may, directly, or indirectly through family members or other persons or entities:
+It is the policy of the Company that no Covered Person who is aware of material, nonpublic information relating to the Company may, directly, or indirectly through family members or other persons or entities:

 - 1. Engage in transactions in Company Securities, except as otherwise specified in this Policy under the headings "Transactions Under Company Plans," "Transactions Not Involving a Purchase or Sale" and "Rule 10b5-1 Plans;" - 2.
 Recommend the purchase or sale of any Company Securities; - 3.
-Disclose material nonpublic information to persons within the Company whose jobs do not require them to have that information, or outside of the Company to other persons, including, but not limited to, family, friends, business associates, investors and expert consulting firms, unless any such disclosure is made in accordance with the Company's policies regarding the protection or authorized external disclosure of information regarding the Company; or - 4.
+Disclose material, nonpublic information to persons within the Company whose jobs do not require them to have that information, or outside of the Company to other persons, including, but not limited to, family, friends, business associates, investors and expert consulting firms, unless any such disclosure is made in accordance with the Company's policies regarding the protection or authorized external disclosure of information regarding the Company; or - 4.
 Assist anyone engaged in the above activities.

-In addition, it is the policy of the Company that no director, officer or other employee of the Company (or any other person designated as subject to this Policy) who, in the course of working for the Company, learns of material nonpublic information about a company with which the Company does business, including a customer or vendor of the Company, may trade in that company's securities until the information becomes public or is no longer material.
+In addition, it is the policy of the Company that no Covered Person of the Company (or any other person designated as subject to this Policy) who, in the course of working for the Company, learns of material, nonpublic information about a company with which the Company does business, including a customer or vendor of the Company, may trade in that company's securities until the information becomes public or is no longer material.

 There are no exceptions to this Policy, except as specifically noted herein.
 Transactions that may be necessary or justifiable for independent reasons (such as the need to raise money for an emergency expenditure), or small transactions, are not expected from this Policy.
-The securities laws do not recognize any mitigating circumstances, and, in any event, even the appearance of an improper transaction must be avoided to preserve the Company's reputation for adhering to the highest standards of conduct.
+State and federal securities laws do not recognize any mitigating circumstances, and, in any event, even the appearance of an improper transaction must be avoided to preserve the Company's reputation for adhering to the highest standards of conduct.
 Nothing in this Policy prohibits any person from reporting potential violations of law to relevant government authorities.